 A few truths worthy of mentioning:

-I met the love of my life (after kissing a few frogs) who is incredibly supportive of my world and every aspect of it.
-He is someone I honestly would not have been the best pair for before the self work and growth.
+I met the love of my life (after kissing a few frogs) who is incredibly supportive of my world, entrepreneurship, mommy hood and every other aspect of it.
+He is someone I honestly would not have been the best pair for before the self work and internal growth.

-Yes, sometimes it is hard to witness and a difficult reality to believe is my own.
+So truthfully speaking, sometimes it is hard to witness and a difficult reality to believe is my own with Sania’s condition (which is still unknown).

 Miss Sania inspires me.
-To give, to love, to be patient, to be understanding, to worry about nothing, to love everything, to smile even when it hurts, to be gentle, to be sensitive, to take care of myself, to live a healthy lifestyle.
+To give, to love, to be patient, to be understanding, to worry about nothing significant, to love everything and everyone, to smile even when it hurts, to be gentle to myself, to be sensitive to others spaces, to take care of myself and to live a well balanced lifestyle.

 I embody these qualities because of my journey with her.
 I share all of these qualities with you because of a blessed life with her.
 And I wouldn’t change my reality even if I could.

-The goal is tor grow.
+The goal is to grow.
 So if you’re interested in joining me on this incredible self-care journey, download my FREE Self Care through Therapy Checklist here